Wandalen/wTesting/doc/version.eng/tutorial/Help.md

 ### Scenarios of utility `Testing`

-A scenario is an option that defines the behavior of the utility when executing a command on files.
+A scenario is an option that defines the behavior of the utility when a command executes on files.
 The section `Scenarios` contains five scenarios.

 ##### Scenario `test`

 It is executed by default if the path to the tests is entered into a command.
 Runs test suites in the specified directory.

-The `tst path/to/dir scenario: test` command will find and run all the test suites in the` path/to/dir` directory, which is the same as `tst path/to/dir` command.
+The `tst path/to/dir scenario:test` command will find and run all the test suites in the` path/to/dir` directory, which is the same as `tst path/to/dir` command.

 ##### Scenario `help`